jnbraun/bcnn/README.md

 It is aimed to be easy to build with a very limited number of dependencies and designed with hackability in mind.

 At the current state, it can run on CPU and Nvidia's GPU.
-CuDNNv3 is supported.
+CuDNNv5 is now supported.

 ## Dependencies:
 ### Minimal build (CPU with or without SSE2 acceleration):
 No external dependency (only requires bip (image processing library) and bh (helpers library) already included).

 ### GPU build:
-Requires CUDA libraries (cudart, cublas, curand) and a GPU with compute capability 2.0 at least.
+Requires CUDA libraries (cudart, cublas) and a GPU with compute capability 2.0 at least.

 ## Build:
 - On linux systems: clone the repository and simply type: